Maj18/KinaseDownstream/README.md

 ```
 ![Example kinase-substrate network](https://github.com/Maj18/KinaseDownstream/blob/main/man/figures/Kinase_substrates_network_example.png)

-> In the example kinase-substrate network plot above, the nodes represent the kinases (grey) and their downstream targets, while the edges represent the interactions between them.
+> In the example kinase-substrate network plot above, the nodes represent the kinases (grey) and their downstream targets, while the edges represent the regulation status of interactions in the PTMsigDB (upregulated: orange or downregulated: turquoise).
 The color of the substrate nodes indicates the regulation status (upregulated: orange or downregulated: turquoise) based on the phosphoproteomics data.

 ##### Prepare proteomics dataset that matches the phosphoproteomics data
 ```